palikar/dotfiles/.emacs.d/EMACS.md

 # Misc packages

-Those pacakges add some minor tweak to EMACS to make text editing easier.
+These packages add some minor tweak to EMACS to make text editing easier.

 -   [beacon](https://github.com/Malabarba/beacon) - flashes your cursor after the cursor has been re-positioned.
 -   <https://github.com/nflath/hungry-delete> - deletes all of the white spaces that are 'on the way' after hitting *delete* or *backspace*.
 It's weird at first but then you get use to it and kinda crave it and feel its lack if not there.